AMWA-TV/nmos/FAQs.md

 Furthermore IS-04's use of DNS-SD is quite minimal – used to "bootstrap" operations.
 The main part of IS-04 is based on HTTP and WebSockets, and is _independent of how the Endpoints are discovered_.

 (BTW, IS-04 peer-to-peer mode also will work with unicast DNS, although this would be an unusual case.
 A more likely case is that two devices are connected peer-to-peer via a low-cost switch that treat multicast packets as broadcast – this will still work.)

 The Flows that are discovered and connected through NMOS can be multicast (this has usually been the case for Incubator workshops) but can be unicast, and the connection management API supports both multicast and unicast models.
 See also question below about RTP.

+Generally we have been using multicast and IGMP at the Incubator workshops to date, both for DNS-SD and for media streams.
+That reflects the focus on 2110-type use cases.
+Where we need to address different cases, future workshops could take a different approach.
+See also the question about "the cloud" below.

 ## Does NMOS require RTP?